 Learn more about international migration, and explore human migration and migrant experiences with interdisciplinary courses from across the university.

 Migrations Summer Institute

-A group of 30 participants are creating maps of the future as part of the inaugural Migrations Summer Institute, "Cartographies of Racial Justice: Territories of Dispossession and Migration."
-From July 12–23, participants will work collaboratively to create a speculative design digital atlas and podcast under the mentorship of faculty leaders Tao Leigh Goffe and Shannon Gleeson.
-The final keynote lecture with Emma Dabiri is open to the public.
+A group of 30 participants created maps of the future as part of the inaugural Migrations Summer Institute, "Cartographies of Racial Justice: Territories of Dispossession and Migration."
+From July 12–23, participants worked collaboratively to create a speculative design digital atlas and podcast under the mentorship of faculty leaders Tao Leigh Goffe and Shannon Gleeson.